-We leave Jaipur early today for another train journey, this time heading east to Agra.
-We’ll arrive in time for lunch, and in the afternoon take an included guided tour to the UNESCO world heritage site at Agra Fort.
+We leave Jaipur early today and drive across the country and out of Rajasthan, this time heading east to Agra.
+Along the way we'll stop to visit the huge step well at Abanheri.
+We’ll arrive in Agra in time for an afternoon included guided tour to the UNESCO world heritage site at Agra Fort.
 The guide will then take you for a full sightseeing tour of the beautiful Taj Mahal at sunset.
 Truly one of the wonders of the world this elaborate monument to love was built by the Mughal Emperor Shah Jahan and took over twenty two years to complete.
 Visiting at sunset is a beautiful time as the colours and hues of the temple change as the light fades.

 This evening there’s an option to visit a local Hindu family for a cooking demonstration and delicious vegetarian thali dinner.